Welcome to EPCOR Our site is customized by location. Please select the region of your service and we’ll remember your selection for next time.

 Seasonal use

-Hosting guests in your home can mean more showering, toilet flushing, handwashing, cooking, dishwashing and laundry.
+Hosting guests or adding a roommate or welcoming a new baby can mean more showering, toilet flushing, handwashing, cooking, dishwashing and laundry.
+All of these activities add to the water use of your home.

 New appliances